hosim/conf_logic/README.md

   config.namespace :test
 end
 ```
-You can access in the following manner:
+you can access it in the following manner:
 ```
 >> MyConf.foo.baa
 => ["boo", "foo", "woo"]